jabrena/JAB_website/jekyll/_posts/2017-03-20-why-use-ev3dev-lang-java.markdown

 ## Final words

 I created EV3Dev-lang-java because I felt a bit restricted with current LeJOS approach.
-Now with current execution environment, I can write and execute the programs for robots `in the exact way` than I execute in my laptop but it is true that some lost some LeJOS features but little by little, I will add by demand in different libraries to not create another Monolith.
+Now with current execution environment, I can write and execute the programs for robots `in the exact way` than I execute in my laptop but it is true that some features were lost but little by little, I will add by demand in different libraries to not create another Monolith.

 + LeJOS-Core, https://github.com/ev3dev-lang-java/ev3dev-lang-java
 + LeJOS-Commons, https://github.com/ev3dev-lang-java/lejos-commons